Department of Psychology and Sociology

 Literature and research in areas of sociology not otherwise treated in depth in available courses.
 May be repeated once for credit when topics differ.
 Prerequisite: 12 semester hours of Sociology.

-SOCI 4309 Latino/Latina Immigration 3 SCH (3-0)
+SOCI 4309 Latina/o Immigration 3 SCH (3-0)

-This course examines Latino/a migration experiences in the U.S. Major themes covered in the class include migration patterns, traditional vs. new destinations, social and political inequality, and labor market struggles.
+This course examines Latina/o migration experiences in the U.S. Major themes covered in the class include migration patterns, traditional vs. new destinations, social and political inequality, and labor market struggles.
 The impact of immigration law as well as the intersection of race, gender, class and other social categories are also examined as they relate to immigrants and their descendants.

 SOCI 4310 Population Problems 3 SCH (3-0)